Eastern Canada

-Ontario and Quebec, Canada's two largest provinces, define Central Canada; while the other provinces constitute Atlantic Canada.
+Eastern Canada overlaps into other geographic regions; Ontario and Quebec, Canada's two largest provinces, define Central Canada, while the other provinces in Eastern Canada constitute Atlantic Canada.
 New Brunswick, Nova Scotia and Prince Edward Island are also known as the Maritime provinces.

 Capitals

 Ottawa, Canada's capital, is located in Eastern Canada, within the province of Ontario.

 The capitals of the provinces are in the list below: